The Latest Vitamin D Studies You Should Know

-The study indicates that vitamin D variation among seasons is significant and bi-seasonal measurements are required to accurately determine the vitamin D concentration in Nordic populations.
+The study indicates that vitamin D variation during different seasons is significant, and bi-seasonal measurements are required to determine the vitamin D concentration in Nordic populations accurately.

-Psoriasis and depression have common traits including a deficiency of vitamin D3, systemic inflammation, and others.
+Psoriasis patients have common traits including a deficiency of vitamin D3, systemic inflammation, and others.

 This study looks at the link between the severity of the depression and certain inflammation biomarkers in men with psoriasis.

 Eighty-five men participated in the study.
 The average age was 47 years, give or take 14 years.
-Sixty-five men without psoriasis also participated in the study and their average age was 44 years, give or take 13 years.
+Sixty-five men without psoriasis also participated in the study and their average age, give or take 13 years.

-The participants filled the Beck depression inventory, and those who had psoriasis were assessed depending on psoriasis duration, severity and body area covered by lesions.
+The participants filled the Beck depression inventory, and those who had psoriasis were assessed depending on severity and body area covered by lesions.

-The study concluded that those patients who had psoriasis had a more severe depression status, they had higher cholesterol profiles, higher interleukin 6 and 18 levels, higher body mass indices and lower vitamin D3 concentrations in the bloodstream, in comparison with the control group.
+The study concluded that patients with psoriasis had higher cholesterol profiles, higher interleukin 18 levels, higher body mass indices, and lower vitamin D3 concentrations in the bloodstream compared to the control group.

 Moreover, the depression severity in patients with psoriasis was positively correlated with the duration and severity of psoriasis and negatively correlated with vitamin D3 concentrations.

-The study results indicate that there is a link between high concentrations of interleukin 18, low concentrations of vitamin D3 and the severity of depression in men with psoriasis.
+The study results indicate a link between high concentrations of interleukin 18, low concentrations of vitamin D3 and the severity of depression in men with psoriasis.

-This is an important finding because it opens up the path to investigate whether vitamin D3 supplementation or anti-inflammatory treatments might be effective in treating depression in men.
+This is an important finding because it opens up the path to investigate whether vitamin D3 supplementation or anti-inflammatory treatments might be effective in patients with psoriasis.